Ojesvi07/project--logAnalysis/README.md

 The view new2 combines a table article with view new1 to get the slug and count against each slug.
 ```
-create view new2 as( select slug,count from articles,new1 where articles.slug=new1.replace);
+create view neww2 as( select title,slug,count from articles,new1 where articles.slug=new1.replace);
 ```

 QUERY 2: